dowonlee777/soar_geofence/README.md

 ### To Run

-Have a joystick controller (Xbox 360, Xbox 1, Playstation 4, or Playstation 5) connected via USB or Bluetooth
+Have a joystick controller (Xbox 360, Xbox 1, Playstation 4, or Playstation 5) connected via USB or Bluetooth.

 Then run: